 South Africa (May through August) and Australia (May through September) tend to be cheaper.
 In Scandinavia, business travel decreases throughout summer so hotels offer lower priced rooms.

-I loved traveling throughout the North East coast of the U.S. during Spring.
+I love traveling throughout the North East coast of the U.S. during Spring.
 Summer brings a lot of travelers as does Fall since seeing the leaves change is a popular destination.
 The same is true for Canada.

-While weather may be a little unexpected and chilly, Europe is significantly cheaper during winter (November through March).
+While winter weather may be a little unexpected and chilly, Europe is significantly cheaper during winter (November through March).
 You’ll find much cheaper flights to China during the same time as well as discounted admission to events.
 Staying in the U.S., Myrtle Beach’s hotel rooms and flights to and from are far less that spring and summer.